Skip to content

 page string "/503.html" Path to custom maintenance page

-Navigator automatically serves a maintenance page when: - An application is starting and exceeds the startup_timeout - A Fly-Replay target is unavailable - Sticky session routing fails to find the target machine
+Automatic Error Handling (enabled: false, default): - An application is starting and exceeds the startup_timeout - A Fly-Replay target is unavailable

 The maintenance page is served from {server.static.public_dir}/{maintenance.page} (e.g., public/503.html).
 If this file doesn't exist, Navigator serves a default maintenance page.